 Searching for program source code is a common task among programmers, with the ultimate goal of reuse.
 To automate this development task, developers need to provide some form of query for finding a desired code fragment.
-Such a query may be automatically evaluated on a collection of programs, e.g. obtained from an (open) source code repository.
-The query result, i.e. the potential matches, may be in turn inspected by a developer to pick the best one.
-Most approaches proposed so far are syntactic in the sense that a query is based on the programming languages' syntax, e.g. by giving a list of important key words.
+Such a query may be automatically evaluated on a collection of programs, e.g., obtained from an (open) source code repository.
+The query result, i.e., the potential matches, may be in turn inspected by a developer to pick the best one.
+Most approaches proposed so far are syntactic in the sense that a query is based on the programming languages' syntax, e.g., by giving a list of important key words.
 However, the query results of syntactic approaches are often highly inadequate, which has motivated code search approaches taking program semantics into account.
 For example, [1, 2] proposes an approach to semantic code search where developers specify lightweight specifications in the form of input/output pairs as queries.
 An SMT solver identifies potential matches in programs encoded as constraints representing their behavior.

-The student should examine the current state-of-the-art in semantic code search, with a special focus on the approach presented in [1, 2].
+The student should examine and discuss the current state-of-the-art in semantic code search.